-When you sign up to drive for Lyft, tips from riders are 100% yours, and you can make extra bank during Prime Time pricing during peak hours (read: weekend).
+When you sign up to drive with Lyft, tips from riders are 100% yours, and you can make extra bank during Prime Time pricing during peak hours (read: weekend).
 You get paid for every trip per minute and mile.
-Money's deposited into your account each week, or automatically if you opt for Express Pay.
+Money’s deposited into your account each week, or automatically if you opt for Express Pay.

 As long as you’re 21, have access to a smartphone, and access to a good car, you’re ready to go.
 Because safety is a priority, you do have to undergo a background check and get your vehicle approved.
 After that, going to work is as simple as opening the app, turning on driver mode, and waiting for your passenger to call.

 Driving with Uber is similar.
 Like Lyft, you need to undergo a thorough background check and get your car approved.
 The only major difference is that whereas Lyft checks your driving skills in person, Uber’s review process is primarily based on local and state laws.
 As soon as your activation is complete, it’s the same thing: turn on the app when you want to drive, and get going!